mariesophiet/master_thesis/docs/developer_information/project_scripts.md

   - [results\_averager.py](#results_averagerpy)

 ## Project Utility Scripts
 These utility scripts assist with development, testing, and environment setup.
-Most utility scripts are located in the `scripts/utility_scripts` directory, except `cleaner.sh` and `setup.sh`, which is placed in the project's root for convenience.
+Most utility scripts are located in the `scripts/utility_scripts` directory, except `cleaner.sh` and `setup.sh`, which are placed in the project's root for convenience.
 The utility scripts are primarily designed to be called from the various automation scripts in the repository, but some can be called manually if needed.

 The project utility scripts include the following: